andrewjfreyer/jurabridge/README.md

 # Why?

 I saw [this](https://github.com/ryanalden/esphome-jura-component/) and thought I'd begin investigating whether some or all of the functionality would extend to the Jura ENA Micro 90.
-Many did, many did not, and I needed to investigate output from the machine.
-On thing led to another, and now we're here.
+Many did, many did not.
+I needed to investigate and characterize a lot of the output from the machine.
+One thing led to another, and now we're here.  #scopecreep

 # Table of Contents